-Reaching the 6th week of pregnancy is a milestone for some women.
-It marks the half way point through the first trimester.
-The baby is definitely growing, changing and developing and at 6 weeks pregnant, the form and shape is really starting to come into focus.
-An expectant mother can be 100% sure she is pregnant during the 6th week, as pregnancy symptoms are in full effect, and all tests are returning positive results.
+Reaching the sixth week of pregnancy is a milestone.
+It marks the halfway point through the first trimester.
+The baby is definitely growing, changing, and developing, and at six weeks, the shape is really starting to come into focus.
+An expectant mother can be 100 percent sure she is pregnant by the sixth week, as pregnancy symptoms are in full swing, and all tests are returning positive results.

 Symptoms and Body Changes at 6 Weeks